 In the first year of the program, you will take courses in math, psychology, economics and physics.
 Other courses will introduce you to the profession, help you evaluate products according to the principles of design and manufacturing and teach you basic design methods and techniques.
-As you move through the program, you will move progressively from academic studies to more intensive design studio sessions.
+As you move through the program, you will learn to balance academic studies and design studios.
 You will work on drawings, models, mock-ups and simulated products, as well as learn about materials, marketing, environmental issues, users’ needs and user testing.
-In the final year of the program, you will participate in the School’s annual graduation exhibition, which is well attended by visitors and industry employers.
+In the final year of the program, you will participate in the School’s Annual Graduation Exhibition, which is well attended by visitors and industry employers.

 In Carleton’s Industrial Design program, you learn by doing—inside and outside of the classroom.
 You can gain valuable practical experience by participating in one of the following programs.

 - Co-op: Co-op employment usually begins after third year, and you will have the chance to work with leading Canadian design-oriented manufacturers and design offices.